cnamejj/PyProc/README.md

 ## The Basic Idea

-The code provided in this repository strive to make it possible to read information from any dataset in the "/proc" filesystem via a Python iterator.
+The code provided in this repository strives to make it possible to read information from any dataset in the "/proc" filesystem via a Python iterator.
 There are classes available to parse a variety of different file formats and each of them attempts to return a "logical record" that makes sense in the